ltw-webdev-javascript/curriculum/contact-list-generator.md

         fade: true
       - num: "5-6"
         text: |
-          Everything we write in one Javascript file is usable in the other file.
+          Everything we write in one JavaScript file is usable in the other file.
 The order is important.
       - num: "7-8"
         fade: true
     notes: